ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">For more information about ``error()``, see the [handbook](http://developer.mbed.org/handbook/Debugging#runtime-errors).
 </span>

 ##Debugging with the mbed Interface Chip

 Most mbed platforms come with an interface chip placed between the target microcontroller (in our case, the BLE microcontroller) and the development host (our computer).
 This interface chip plays a key role in debugging: it is a USB bridge between the development host and the debugging capabilities available in ARM microcontrollers.
-This bridge functionality is encapsulated in a standard called [CMSIS-DAP](http://developer.mbed.org/handbook/CMSIS-DAP) that major toolchain vendors have started to support, so we can expect it to grow in popularity and availability over time.
+This bridge functionality is encapsulated in a standard called [CMSIS-DAP](http://developer.mbed.org/handbook/CMSIS-DAP).
+Major toolchain vendors have started supporting this standard, so we expect it to grow in popularity and availability over time.

 <span style="background-color:lightgray; color:purple; display:block; height:100%; padding:10px">**Note:** some smaller boards reduce size and cost by not carrying an interface chip.
-If you’re using one of those boards, you can skip to the [next sections](#uart).
+If you’re using one of those boards, you can skip to the [next section](#uart).
 </span>

 By using the interface chip we can debug with: